LTK-Dev/GLIDE/react_agent/README.md

 # Re-run instruction
 ## Prerequisite
-Run the `autoencoder` notebook from Kaggle, then download it's output.
+Run the `hybrid_ensemble.ipynb` notebook from Kaggle, then download it's output.

 ## Running the experiment
 1. First, convert torch vectors (in string format) in to tuples by running `convert_to_tuple.ipynb`